MarceauKa/shaark/documentation/troubleshooting.md

-# Shaarli - Troubleshooting
+# Shaark - Troubleshooting

 ## Install and update

-At first, read our [installation guide](https://github.com/MarceauKa/laravel-shaarli/blob/dev/documentation/installation.md).
+At first, read our [installation guide](https://github.com/MarceauKa/shaark/blob/dev/documentation/installation.md).

 ### Can't access the app once installed

 Make sure the document root of your host points to the `/public` folder.

-### Error when updating with the `shaarli:update` command
+### Error when updating with the `shaark:update` command

 Sometimes you can have issues when upgrading, running the command a second time will generaly solve the problem.